Kythera-Pather/FlashCardApp/README.md

 o	Displays a message like "Well done, Sam!" or "Can do better, Sam." o	Provides a Review button to go through answers.

+///

-How to Use the App
+-How to Use the App
 1. Launch the app.
 2. There is welcome screen where the user enters your username and click Next.
 3. There is an instruction to show the users how to use the Flashcard App, then press Start.